PlanetDogeCodes/EaglerXPaper/README.md

 **This is largely the same project as EaglerXServer** — it only changes a few minor things to ensure 1.17+ compatibility, plus adds a couple of small features.
 All credit for the actual plugin goes to lax1dude.

 > [!NOTE]
 > This plugin requires [ViaVersion](https://hangar.papermc.io/ViaVersion/ViaVersion/versions), [ViaBackwards](https://hangar.papermc.io/ViaVersion/ViaBackwards/versions), and [ViaRewind](https://hangar.papermc.io/ViaVersion/ViaRewind/versions) to function properly.
+Due to legal restrictions, we are not allowed to bundle any ViaVersion plugins with EaglerXPaper.
 Please double-check that you have those installed before opening an issue.

 ## Compatibility